sharoon97/LLM-Training-with-Helper-models/README.md

-# Helper-Model Transformers for Language Modeling
+# Improving LLM learning via Helper Models

 This project investigates whether a small, specialized language model can accelerate the training of a larger model with a complementary attention pattern.
 A **helper model** learns short-range linguistic structure with sliding-window attention, while a **student model** uses dilated attention to model longer-range dependencies.
 Cross-attention blocks allow the student to retrieve representations from the helper during training and inference.